ucfopen/UDOIT/INSTALL.md

     php bin/console cache:warmup --env=prod

-## Javascript
+## JavaScript
-UDOIT uses `node` and `yarn` to compile the javascript.
+UDOIT uses [node](https://nodejs.org) and [yarn](https://yarnpkg.com/) to compile the JavaScript.
 Instructions for installing Node and Yarn are out of the scope of this README.

-> If you are running UDOIT in Docker, you don't need to install Yarn on your system.
-You can run `docker exec -it udoit_php_1 /bin/bash` and then run the command above inside the Docker container.
+> If you are running UDOIT in Docker, you don't need to install Node or Yarn on your system.
+You can run `docker exec -it udoit_php_1 /bin/bash` and then run the following commands inside the Docker container.

-To install the javascript dependencies run the command:
+To install the JavaScript dependencies run the command:

     yarn install

-To build the javascript files for production, run the command:
+To build the JavaScript files for production, run the command:

     yarn build